Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: Appendix (for online publication)

 In settings with more than one pre-treatment period, it is also possible to conduct placebo exercises to test whether spatial correlation is a problem.
 For example, consider a setting with two pre-treatment periods ($t \in \{ -1,0 \}$) and one post-treatment period ($t \in \{ 1 \}$).
 In this case, we can consider an estimator for the treatment effect using periods $t \in \{0,1\}$, $\hat \alpha_{1} = \frac{1}{N_1} \sum_{i \in \mathcal{I}_1} \Delta Y_{i1} - \frac{1}{N_0} \sum_{i \in \mathcal{I}_0} \Delta Y_{i1}$, where for a generic variable $A_t$, $\Delta A_t = A_t - A_{t-1}$, and the pre-treatment periods to test whether inference based on CRVE is reliable.
 In this case, we would test whether $\hat \alpha_{0} = \frac{1}{N_1} \sum_{i \in \mathcal{I}_1} \Delta Y_{i0} - \frac{1}{N_0} \sum_{i \in \mathcal{I}_0} \Delta Y_{i0}$ is different from zero.
 This has been widely considered in the literature as a test for pre-trends (e.g., \cite{Freyaldenhoven}, \cite{Lang}, and \cite{Roth}).
 In contrast, here we assume that trends are parallel, so $\mathbb{E}[\hat \alpha_0]=0$ and $\mathbb{E}[\hat \alpha_1] = \alpha$, and show that such test can also be informative about whether spatially correlated shocks poses relevant problems for inference.\footnote{In a revised version of his paper developed concurrently with our paper, \cite{Roth} considers in Appendix D simulations in a setting with stochastic violations of parallel trends that is similar to our setting with spatially correlated shocks.}

 We consider in detail the case in which potential outcomes are given by equation (\ref{LFM}), but all our results are valid for more general settings.
-Under Assumptions \ref{rv} and \ref{assumption_unbiasedness}, and considering that $N\rightarrow\infty$, we have from Proposition \ref{Proposition} that
+Under Assumptions \ref{rv} to \ref{local0}, and considering that $N\rightarrow\infty$, we have from Corollary \ref{Corollary_local} that